chaordic/tag-emr-instance/README.md

       ]
     }

- *Untested* To be able to tag the EMR cluster (not instances), a similar policy, related to EMR, should be usable for the proveided credentials/IAM user as well.
+ **Unverified** To be able to tag the EMR cluster (not instances), a similar policy, related to EMR, should be usable for the proveided credentials/IAM user as well.

 Bellow, there is an example of a credentials file  as expected by